 The business combines Gordon’s interests as an academic, antiques collector and entrepreneur.
 A fellow of the Society of Antiquaries (Scotland), he is currently reading for a doctorate in History at Lincoln College, University of Oxford, where he is researching the architectural and cultural history of the Lake District’s country houses, having achieved a distinction at both MA in Antiques and at postgraduate studies at Oxford in Architectural History.

-His academic interests include the furniture of Gillows of Lancaster and the work of the architect-mason firm Websters of Kendal which built and remodeled numerous country houses in the region and manufactured marble chimney-pieces for houses throughout North-West England during the Georgian period.
-His written work focuses on the region’s Georgian country houses, vernacular buildings and regional fireplace production, with two publications due in 2018.
+His academic interests include the furniture of Gillows of Lancaster and the work of the architect-mason firm Websters of Kendal which built and remodelled numerous country houses in the region and manufactured marble chimneypieces for houses throughout North-West England during the Georgian period.
+His written work focuses on the region’s Georgian country houses, vernacular buildings and regional fireplace production, with two publications due in 2021.

 Lakeland Fireplaces and Lighting usually has a limited number of original examples of Kendal’s historic marble chimney-pieces available from stock and display a selection of accurate facsimile copies of locally-produced 18th century stone fireplaces in our showrooms.
 Please contact us for further details.